 In April 2019, certain multifamily properties owned by limited partnerships affiliated with NLS were sold.
 As a result of the sale, NLS received funds of \$492,000 from the affiliated limited partnerships as repayment of the entire outstanding principal balances on notes receivable from those partnerships.
-In addition, NLS received \$524,000 of accumulated interest payments from the affiliated limited partnerships, which is included in servicing and lending-related income in the accompanying statement of activities and changes in net assets, as the notes were on nonaccrual status at the time of payoff.
+In addition, NLS received \$524,000 of accumulated interest payments from the affiliated limited partnerships, which is included in servicing and lending-related income for the year ended March 31, 2020, since the notes were on nonaccrual status at the time of payoff.

 NHS and its affiliates, including the Organization, have entered into an interagency agreement (the "Agreement") whereby all affiliated entities are entitled to transfer resources among each other in a manner deemed by NHS to be necessary and appropriate in order to further their common mission.
-The Organization has receivables from affiliates totaling \$4,086,844 as of March 31, 2020.
+The Organization has receivables from affiliates totaling \$3,022,110 and \$4,086,844, respectively, as of March 31, 2021 and 2020, respectively.

-Under the Agreement, NHS makes available office space, the use of office administrative equipment and supplies and advisory, administrative, financial and accounting, legal, information security, and human resource services.
-For the year ended March 31, 2020, shared services expenses of \$1,503,300 were charged to NLS.
+Under the Agreement, NHS makes available office space; allows the use of office administrative equipment and supplies; and provides advisory, administrative, financial and accounting, legal, information security, and human resource services.
+For the years ended March 31, 2021 and 2020, shared services expenses of \$1,352,700 and \$1,503,300, respectively, were charged to NLS.